pol-sb/simul-protein-small-molecule/README.md

 ## Results <a name = "results"></a>

-The script produces several output files after a simulation.
+The script produces several output files after a simulation:

+- `parameters.dat`: Includes information about the user defined parameters used in the simulation

+-

 🚧 **Work in progress...** 🚧